 Freshly Milled Flour

-(If you’re on the look out for a home milling machine, check out my resources page with a buying guide on how to choose the right home milling machine for your needs).
+(If you’re on the look out for a home milling machine, check out my Baking Tools section with a buying guide on how to choose the right home milling machine for your needs).
 Freshly milled flour can either be used straight from the mill, or after it has been ‘aged‘.
 Both scenarios will produce different flavor profiles!

 Protein Content in Flour